MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 ## Perform an offline migration of a SQL Server database to Azure SQL Database

-Follow the steps below to perform an offline migration using Azure Data Studio.
+Follow the steps to perform an offline migration using Azure Data Studio.

 1. Launch the Migrate to Azure SQL wizard within the extension in Azure Data Studio, and then select **Migrate to Azure SQL**.